handav/lstm_training_and_generation/README.md

 The LSTM code needs two things to run: Tensorflow and Python.

 This tutorial has been tested and works with Python version 3.6.

-We are basically following the instructions in the link below to install Tensorflow, create a Python environment, and install Python requirements. **However**, there are a few changes, so please read the instructions below .

 ### Install Miniconda: